Hugh Nelson (bishop): Ordained ministry

 Nelson was ordained in the Church of England as a deacon in 2009 and as a priest in 2010.
 From 2009 to 2012, he served his curacy across multiple parishes in the Diocese of Canterbury.
 From 2012 to 2020 he was Vicar of Goudhurst and Kilndown in the Diocese of Canterbury.

 His appointment to St Germans was announced in January 2020; he was due be consecrated as a bishop in June 2020, but this was postponed due to the coronavirus epidemic.
 He was consecrated in the Chapel of Lambeth Palace to 15 July 2020.
 The principal consecrator was Sarah Mullally, Bishop of London, rather than the Archbishop of Canterbury: this was the first time a female bishop had led a consecration service in the Church of England.
 Since 20 September 2021, he has also been Bishop to the Forces.
 From September 2023 to May 2025, he was acting diocesan bishop of the Diocese of Truro.

-On 28 July 2025, it was announced that Nelson is to be the next Bishop of Worcester, the diocesan bishop of the Diocese of Worcester.
+On 28 July 2025, it was announced that Nelson was to be the next Bishop of Worcester, the diocesan bishop of the Diocese of Worcester.
+He was enthroned at Worcester Cathedral as the 114th Bishop of Worcester on 17 January 2026.